The Appeal and Reality of Recycling LoRAs with Adaptive Merging: Our Framework

 \textbf{4) Tuning:} it determines how the merging coefficients and, optionally, LoRA parameters are optimized. \textit{\textbf{Gradient-Based}}: Optimizes merging coefficients via gradient descent on a target-task objective. \textit{\textbf{Gradient-Free}}: Optimizes coefficients using black-box optimization algorithms that do not require backpropagation through the model. \textit{\textbf{Joint}}: Simultaneously optimizes both the merging coefficients and the underlying LoRA parameters on the target task.

 Our preliminary experiments reveal that tuning \textit{module-level} merging coefficients with \textit{evaluation-based} LoRA selection works best.
 Gradient-based coefficient tuning outperforms the gradient-free alternative.
 Leaky ReLU coefficient activation with zero initialization provides a modest improvement.
 Results for other configurations are detailed in \cref{appendix:merging_design_space}.

+Concretely, we select the top-$k$ LoRAs based on their target-task evaluation scores.
+For the target module $m$ at layer $l$ with pretrained weight $W^{(l,m)}$, let $A_i^{(l,m)}$ and $B_i^{(l,m)}$ denote the corresponding low-rank matrices of the $i$-th selected LoRA, $s \in \mathbb{R}^{k}$ the LoRA scaling coefficients, and $\alpha^{(l,m)} \in \mathbb{R}^{k}$ the learnable merging coefficients, where $\alpha_i^{(l,m)}$ is the coefficient for the $i$-th LoRA.
+The merged update and output for the input $x$ at this target module are then given by:

-In the experiments that follow, unless stated otherwise, we use this recycling method and denote it as ``Ours" in tables and figures.
+In the experiments that follow, unless stated otherwise, we use this recycling method and denote it as ``Ours'' in tables and figures.
 We also implement the adaptive merging methods from \S\ref{sec:background} within this framework (\cref{tab:merging-method-summary}).